Toronto Comic Arts (TCAF) Program Guide

 The Brief

 I was tasked with designing the program guide for the festival, a complex document containing a wide range of information that needed to be presented clearly and intuitively.
-The design needed to reflect and expand on the visual feel of the the official poster, which was quite dark and gothic.
+The design needed to reflect and expand on the visual feel of the official poster, which was quite dark and gothic.
 Past posters had been colourful and playful, so for my design I would have to create a new colour palette and visual language from scratch.

 Typography